Women's Endocrine and Hormone Disorders

-Medical College of Wisconsin endocrinologists are experienced in diagnosing and treating a wide range of hormonal disorders that women may experience.
-They work with each woman’s personal physician (obstetrician/gynecologist, family medicine physician, internist) to co-manage these disorders.
+Froedtert & the Medical College of Wisconsin endocrinologists diagnose and treat a wide range of hormonal disorders that women may experience.
+They work with each woman's primary care physician to co-manage these disorders.

 - Oligomenorrhea — a reduction in the number of menstrual periods and/or amount of menstrual flow.

 - Amenorrhea — absence or cessation of menstruation.
 In primary amenorrhea, menstruation never occurs at puberty.
 In secondary amenorrhea, menstruation starts but then stops.

 Blood and urine tests, along with an examination and possible imaging (MRI, ultrasound) may be used to diagnose the cause and determine the best treatment.

 Polycystic ovary syndrome is a chronic disorder that involves excess production or increased sensitivity to androgens (male hormones) and abnormal ovarian function.
 It occurs in 5 percent to 10 percent of women of reproductive age and is the leading cause of infertility.
 Women with PCOS may experience irregular or absent menstrual periods.
 Without regular menstrual periods, women with PCOS have a higher risk for endometrial (uterine) cancer.
 Polycystic ovary syndrome is associated with abnormal growth of facial hair and body hair (hirsutism), scalp hair loss (alopecia) and acne.